-- a fine for speeding in the pit lane, pit lane exit violation, or practice start violation.

-- a change of position.

-- long lap penalty(ies).

-- a ride through.

-- a time penalty given instead of any penalty not subject to appeal.

-- a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc.

-- a grid penalty for the race of the event.
+- a fine for speeding in the pit lane, pit lane exit violation, or practice start violation. - a change of position. - long lap penalty(ies) imposed for a race on that same day. - a ride through imposed for a race on that same day. - a time penalty given instead of any penalty not subject to appeal. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a grid penalty imposed for a race on that same day.

-- a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or the race following a positive result to the breath alcohol test carried out at the event. - a suspension from one or more official practice sessions (or part thereof) of the event.
+- a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or the race following a positive result to the breath alcohol test carried out at the event. - a suspension from one or more practice sessions (or part thereof) imposed for session on that same day.